AECOMGermantown/AECOMGermantown.github.io/README.md

 12) Setup Jenkins as the continuous deployment server that pushed updates to Nginx server in AWS cloud.

-13) set up or used configuration management
-Evidence- used GitHub repo for merging changes and tracked user stories through GitHub issues
+13) Used GitHub repo for merging changes and tracked user stories through GitHub issues

-14) set up or used continuous monitoring
+14) Zabbix for continuous applicaiton monitoring
-Evidence-

-15) deploy their software in a container (i.e., utilized operating-system-level virtualization) Evidence-

-16) make use of a API, by either consuming or providing one RESTfully.
-Evidence-

-17) used an iterative approach, where feedback informed subsequent work or versions of the prototype Evidence-
+15) Docker as the application container

+16) openFDA API, Leaflet open-source mapping API

+17) Agile Scrum, conducted daily demonstrations to review and incorporate improvements

-18) provided sufficient documentation to install and run their prototype on another machine Evidence-
+18) provided sufficient documentation to install and run their prototype on another machine

-19) prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge Evidence-
+19) All the tools AECOM used in building the prototype are open-source and freely available